 Iodine supplementation is believed by some holistic physicians, like Dr. Brownstein, to also protect against common toxic goitrogens such as bromide, fluoride and chlorine.

 Bladderwrack capsules are often marketed as a weight loss supplement.
-One of the reasons for this is because of their polysaccharide content which acts as a source of dietary fiber which can consequently exhibit laxative effects on bowel functions and provide relief for constipated conditions. (*)
+One of the reasons for this is because of their polysaccharide content, which acts as a source of dietary fiber, can consequently exhibit laxative effects on bowel functions and provide relief for constipated conditions. (*)

-These properties have been shown to be reduced when heat is applied, so powders, capsules or tablets consumed with plenty of water may be more effective for such purposes.
+Powders, capsules or tablets consumed with plenty of water can be very effective for such purposes.

 Secondly, bladderwrack seaweed, as a source of dietary iodine, is known to stimulate metabolism and of course iodine itself is valued in cases of hypothyroidism, in which weight gain is a common side-effect. (*)

-Lastly, it is considered a natural diuretic which may help to flush out fluids and reduce water retention and bloating.
+Lastly, it is considered a natural diuretic which may help to flush out fluid excess and reduce water retention and bloating.
 Bladderwrack extract, interestingly, is frequently found as a natural ingredient in many anti-cellulite creams as it’s been shown to tighten collagen structure and may help to reduce dimpling.

-Even the classic book King’s American Dispensatory, first published in1854, mentions Fucus vesiculosus as and extract or pill "for the purpose of lessening obesity".
+Even the classic book King’s American Dispensatory, first published in1854, mentions Fucus vesiculosus as an extract or pill "for the purpose of lessening obesity".

 While seawater contains a wealth of beneficial minerals and other nutrients, it can also be contaminated from human created toxins, like petroleum residues, radioactive isotopes, sewage waste, pesticides and herbicides as well as heavy metals.

 It is therefore particularly important that the seaweeds we consume, not only come from pristine ocean waters that are less likely to be expose to these toxic substances but also, we recommend varieties that have also undergone lab testing to monitor potential impurities and/or have taking measures to offer organic certification.

 Bladderwrack is one of those seaweeds that has a stronger fishy taste that some people may find less palatable.
 It is not generally sprinkled on meals for this reason, but more frequently powdered and consumed in capsule form as a supplement to one's diet.